atulya282/My-Portfolio/README.md

 A short account of myself

 Identity details.
-Native place and current city of residence. <br /> Hobbies and interests outside of compuetr science. <br />
+Native place and current city of residence. <br /> Hobbies and interests outside of computer science. <br />
 Experience with computer science. <br />